kannans89/ElmRepo/19_Commands/19_Commands.md

 ```

-## Http Server

-the helper function to make http call to numberspi is shown below
-The input parameter is String which is the number to search and the return type is command `Cmd Msg`
+### Helper Function

+The helper function `getRandomNumberFromAPI` invokes the NumbersAPI and passes to it the number entered by the user.
+The result returned by the API is used to update the model.

 ```elm
 getRadmonNumberFromAPI : String->Cmd Msg